croservices/cro/docs/approach.md

         method reply(Supply $source) {
             # We could actually just `return $source` here, but the identity
-            # supply is written out here for good measure.
+            # supply is written out here to illustrate what a transform will
+            # often look like.
             supply {
                 whenever $source -> $message {
                     emit $message;